 Now, a couple of other things that have to be reported again, I mentioned alcohol positives.
 Also, actual knowledge, if there’s actual knowledge such as getting a DUI while operating a commercial motor vehicle, that’s actual knowledge of drug or alcohol use.
 And as your TPA National Drug Screening would have to report that up to the clearinghouse.
 So it’s important, of course, that you don’t have any violations.

 To summarize, you have to register in the FMCSA clearinghouse; when you register you’ll also input your driver information.
 You also want to designate National Drug Screening as your consortium, TPA or C/TPA.
-You’ll also want to purchase at least two queries for 2020, and then every year after that you’ll have to purchase at least one query.
-Now all of this goes into effect January 6th of 2020.
+For owner operators you will want to purchase at least two in your first year, and then every year after that you’ll have to purchase at least one query.
+Now all of this went into effect January 6th of 2020.

 So when’s the time to register?
 Right now.
 Beat the crowds.
 You have to do it online.
 You have to have your phone with you because there is an authentication process where you’ll get a code back to your phone.
 So do it now.
 If you need assistance, you can call us at National Drug Screening.
 Remember this is for our owner operator clients.
 This is for those that are a part of our National Drug Screening drug and alcohol testing consortium for owner operators.
 If you’re not one of those folks and you want to be, you can certainly contact us at 866-843-4545 or you can visit our Web site at www.NationalDrugScreening.com.